| |

 questions except for language translations where the student’s

-the student has finished the examination, the proctor shall
+the student has finished the examination or the maximum time

 immediately seal the written examination in the return envelope

-provided along with a signed declaration by the proctor.
+provided by the student along with a signed declaration by the proctor.
 The

 student shall not have access to the written